kus/cs2-modded-server/README.md

    Once the CS2 server has started close it

-   If you want to use my bundled maps and this server setup you can use `https://raw.githubusercontent.com/kus/cs2-modded-server-assets/master/csgo` for your your `sv_downloadurl` in `cfg/env.cfg`.
+   If you want to use my bundled maps and this server setup you can use `https://raw.githubusercontent.com/kus/cs2-modded-server-assets/master/game/csgo` for your your `sv_downloadurl` in `cfg/env.cfg`.
 Make sure you change `sv_allowdownload` to `0`.

    Run `win.bat` again

 To check everything is working correctly run the following commands in the server console:

-- `meta list` and you should see `CounterStrikeSharp` in there
+- `meta list` and you should see `CounterStrikeSharp` in the output
-- `css_plugins list` and you should see a few plugins in there
+- `css_plugins list` and you should see a few plugins in the output

 If you see content in both; everything is working.